64kramsystem/personal_notes/linux_tools.md

 ## xargs

-Note that, when grouping args, they must be at the end of the command (with -I, once invocation per arg is performed)
+Note that, when grouping args, they must be at the end of the command (with -I, one invocation per arg is performed).
+Empty lines are ignored.

 For the parallel concepts, see the specific section.